koenigscode/introduction-to-python/docs/modules.md

 You should then be able to import the newly installed package in Python using the `import` statement.

-As an example, let's install [scikit-learn](https://scikit-learn.org/), a library for machine learning, and import it:
+As an example, let's install [scikit-learn](https://scikit-learn.org/), a library for machine learning and import it:
 ```bash
 $ pip install sklearn
 ```